prkumar/uplink/docs/source/index.rst

 .. note:: **Uplink** is currently under alpha development and, thus, very
     much under construction.
 Although it is not yet production ready, we encourage enthusiastic early adopters to install and provide feedback, as we work towards the official release.
-Moreover, please feel free to reach out if you're interested in contributing.
+Moreover, if you're interested in becoming a contributor, please feel free to reach out.

 ----